 Once you have a pattern identified you can then start to tackle the least anxiety-provoking things in your journal with gradual exposure therapy.
 For example, if having a coffee in a quiet coffee shop with a friend rates under a 5, then doing this more often should help you to feel more comfortable.
 Confidence is something that is built up slowly and comes with time and experience.

 You can also put in place things that help to bring your levels of anxiety down.
 For example, if having a plan to leave early or taking a friend helps you feel less anxious then do that.
 Try to take the pressure off yourself.

 More often than not someone who is highly anxious will create every worst case scenario in their thoughts.
 The reality is often very different.

-Beside every anxious thought, you can also write a positive thought to counteract it.
-An example of this would be changing ‘Everyone will be staring at me!’ to ‘Everyone will engaged in their own conduct and not pay attention to mine’.
-The latter being a far more realistic prospect.
+Besides every anxious thought, you can also write a positive thought to counteract it.
+An example of this would be changing ‘Everyone will be staring at me!’ to ‘Everyone will engage in their own conduct and not pay attention to mine’.
+The latter is a far more realistic prospect.

 2. Share your feelings

 If there is something that you really need to do but feel extremely anxious over, sharing your thoughts and feelings can be very beneficial.